superseriousbusiness/gotosocial/CONTRIBUTING.md

 ### Manually

-If you prefer a simple approach to building a Docker container, with fewer dependencies, you can also just build in the following way:
+If you prefer a simple approach to building a Docker container, with fewer dependencies (go-swagger, Node, Yarn), you can also just build in the following way:

 ```bash
 ./scripts/build.sh && docker buildx build -t superseriousbusiness/gotosocial:latest .